Trump May Require Foreign Visitors To Show Disclose Social Media Info

 Trump prompted the current round of chaos with a Friday afternoon executive order on immigration, which banned refugees from seven Muslim-majority countries.
 This led to the detainment of several refugees and visa holders, although White House Chief of Staff Reince Priebus tried to do Sunday damage control by announcing a partial reversal on Sunday.
 That is, Priebus says green card holders no longer have to worry about the travel ban.

-Otherwise, Trump is solidly committed to his executive order (although a federal judge has issued a partial suspension of the ban).
+Otherwise, Trump is solidly committed to his executive order (despite a federal judge issuing a partial suspension of the ban).
 White House policy director Stephen Miller told CNN that the social-media and phone-contact disclosure requirement is truly under consideration:

 Trump administration officials are discussing the possibility of asking foreign visitors to disclose all websites and social media sites they visit, and to share the contacts in their cell phones.
 If the foreign visitor declines to share such information, he or she could be denied entry.
 Sources told CNN that the idea is just in the preliminary discussion level.